jjrasche/dnd-simulation/resources/concept.md

 ## Purpose
-To compare different builds or changes/choices made about a build.
+To compare different builds or changes/choices made to a build.

 Eventually, build an algorithm for inputing desired metrics and outputting specific builds that meet those metrics